-Low productivity in the workplace may seem like a straight-forward issue at first glance, but the long-term solutions to that challenge are both broader and deeper than the efforts many organizations are currently looking to as solutions.
+Poor productivity in the workplace may seem like a straight-forward issue at first glance, but the long-term solutions to that challenge are both broader and deeper than the efforts many organizations are currently looking to as solutions.

-Using training and development to overcome low productivity produces new opportunities for organizations to become high performing market leaders.
+Using training and development to overcome productivity issues produces new opportunities for organizations to become high performing market leaders.
 This is how they become workplaces that are ready for the future, while taking care of their people in the here and now.